Lamune: Main characters

 Hikari is Kenji and Suzuka's older cousin.
-She is short and has a long, golden hair done in twin tails.
+She is short and has long, golden hair done in twin tails.
 She is somewhat quick-tempered and is a tomboy.
-Hikari may be annoying at times but she really cares for her cousins and Nanami, and is willing to help them when they're in trouble.
-Hatano, Kenji's friend and classmate, is crazy about Hikari and pesters her when she visits her cousins during summer.
+Hikari may be annoying at times, but she really cares for her cousins and Nanami and is willing to help them when they're in trouble.
+Hatano, Kenji's friend and classmate, is crazy about Hikari and pesters her when she visits her cousins during the summer.
 She loves spicy food.